-The teeth should be brushed with herbal toothpastes and powders that have a predominance of astringent and bitter tastes with some pungent taste also.
-Sweet tasting products promote dental decay rather than discourage it, according to Ayurveda.
+The teeth should be brushed with herbal toothpastes and powders, that have a predominance of astringent, and bitter and pungent tastes.
+Sweet tasting products promote dental decay rather than discouraging it, according to Ayurveda.

 The tongue can be cleaned using U-shaped tongue cleaners and the Copper ones work great for almost all people (all Dosha types).
 Caution should be exercised that the tongue is scraped gently without any abrasion and damage.

 In healthy people, an additional ritual called Gandush can be performed.
 In this, one fills the oral cavity to maximum capacity with warmed sesame oil and holds it for as long as one can (with cheeks in full blown position) and then spit it out.
 This procedure nourishes the entire oral cavity and strengthens teeth, gums, jaws, voice, etc and works excellently to combat TMJ.